sqsola/ClimateWASH/README.md

 | Leaf Area Index - low vegetation (lai_lv)  | One-half of the total green leaf area per unit horizontal ground surface area for low vegetation type.                     |
 | Leaf Area Index - high vegetation (lai_hv) | One-half of the total green leaf area per unit horizontal ground surface area for high vegetation type.                    |

+Additionally, this script makes the following conversions:

+-   "skt", "t2m", and "d2m" variables from Kelvin to Celsius by subtracting 273.15 from each value.

+-   "sro" and "tp" from meters to centimeters by multiplying each value by 100.

+This script also assigns the Köppen-Geiger climate classification for each cluster at the "fine" resolution (nearest 100 decimal degree seconds) using the [kgc](https://cran.r-project.org/web/packages/kgc/kgc.pdf) package.

 #### FileExtension_Cleaning.R

-This script is a basic one which ensures all the .DTA file extensions (STATA) are all uppercase.
+This script is a basic one which ensures all the .DTA file extensions (from the STATA programming language) are all uppercase.
 There are some countries in which the file extension is .dta, and the code will not run in these instances, however rare they are.

 #### CodeGraveyard.R

 Bits of code that I don't need anymore, but can't seem to get rid of in case I need to use them later.

+## Study Aims

 ### **Aim 1**

-Aim 1 is focused on water collection labor and its associations with climate variables.
+Title: The Influence of Precipitation, Runoff, and Temperature on Water Collection Labor in sub-Saharan Africa, 1990-2022.

+### **Aim 2**

+Title: Association of Animal Ownership with under-5 Diarrhea Prevalence in sub-Saharan Africa

+### **Aim 3**

+Title: Association of Animal Ownership and Extreme Precipitation Events with under-5 Diarrhea Prevalence in sub-Saharan Africa

+### **Aim 4**

+Title: TBD

+## Study Aims

 #### Combine_Households.R